MicrosoftDocs/visualstudio-docs/subscriptions/solutions/downloading-activating-or-using-software/downloading-activating-or-using-software/includes/no-access-to-downloads-error.md

 ---

 ## "You don't have access to downloads" error on downloads page
-If you see this error when you visit the downloads page, your administrator has disabled access to downloads for your subscription(s).
+If you see this error when you visit the downloads page, your administrator disabled access to downloads for your subscription.
 For more details, please contact your administrator.

 Alternatively, if downloads are disabled and you have a free Dev Essentials subscription, only products available through Dev Essentials are visible in the portal, despite having a paid subscription.